AP Glossary

 Why this matters for advantage play

 Volatility shapes which APs you can take with which bankroll.
-A small bankroll on a high-volatility +EV play will go broke before the long run shows up.
+A small bankroll on a high-volatility player-favorable play will go broke before the long run shows up.
 Matching bankroll to volatility is what lets correct plays actually pay.

 Volatility GuideCross-Reference